epicmine99/Notes-From-UofT/review.md

 _* Any points that would have helped you to get more information on this subject?_

 The introduction does a great job at introducing me to the solution, less so the problem.
-While i can infer what the problem is given the detailed feature and explaination of what the product is, there should also be a seperate section detailing why the music platform exists in isloation from it's larger competitors like spotify and apple music; why do we need another music platform? if the project and problem description could answer that question, I believe this write up would be more compelling.
-Other than that, the project is described well; short and sweet, and the feature list is to the point without any needless wording.
+While i can infer what the problem is given the detailed feature and explaination of what the product is, there should also be a seperate section detailing why the music platform exists in isloation from it's larger competitors like spotify and apple music; why is popularity a bad thing? is the metric not accurate for the most amount of people, or is it that this platform specifically targetting users that want a niche listening expeirence? that is what I understand from the demo video and readme, but specifically listing the pros and cons as well as target demographics would be helpful in painting the whole picture.
+Other than that, the project demo and general readme is described well; short and sweet, and the feature list is to the point without any needless wording.
 I was well able to understand what this music platform would look like and it's key draws, that being a more honest, gamified, and interactive listening experience with aditional functionality surrounding merchandise and payment options.
 In summary, I think adding a section that can detail the problem that the software aims to solve would be very helpful in understanding the need of this software, and in that section you can detail the differences between this new platform and existing solutions.

 ### Demo of the application: